renpy/renpy-build/README.rst

-A second build should be faster than the first, as it will only rebuild Ren'Py, pygame_sdl2, and other components that are likely to frequently change.
+A second build should be faster than the first, as it will only rebuild Ren'Py and other components that are likely to frequently change.

 Updating
 ---------

-It's possible to change renpy or pygame_sdl2 to be symlinks to your own clones of those projects after the prepare step is complete.
+It's possible to change renpy/ to be a symlink to your own clones of those projects after the prepare step is complete.
 Updating renpy-build itself may require deleting the tmp/ directory and a complete rebuild, though simple changes may not require that.
 You may also need to